roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Vivian Swings ****** byNonStopFunGuy© I took it in stride, not arguing back.
+I took it in stride, not arguing back.
 I didn't fucking care that she was mad.
 Not only was Vivian a great, young fuck, but I got more than a sexy memory from it -- I got Vivian's cellphone number, too!

+===

- ****** Lilac's Sleepover At Madison's ****** byNonStopFunGuy© Two horny, slutty 18 year old females -- "Best Friends Forever," specifically - - wearing their nighttime pajamas, having a sleepover in one of their rooms.
+Two horny, slutty 18 year old females -- "Best Friends Forever," specifically - - wearing their nighttime pajamas, having a sleepover in one of their rooms.
 The room is nearly pitch black, the time is past midnight on the Saturday evening the weekend before Thanksgiving.

  Any mere mortals, if lucky enough to be a fly on the wall in that room, wouldn't believe their ears.